| CHAPTER H10 THE BRITISH ENLIGHTENMENT |

 Exchanger and made it a minor offense for gold and silver to be loaned by

 unauthorized persons.
-And the authorities of the Church of England punished
+And the authorities of the Church of England punished some

-from “interfering” with their everyday lives.
+“interfering” with their everyday lives.

 In spite of his best efforts to keep the